Charles E W Bean, Diaries, AWM38 3DRL 606/98/1 - February 1918 - Part 1

 illness contracted in Mesopotamia.

-And at this time in London he sees
+diet at this time in London he sees

 no chance of pulling together except

-by giving up his work as Photographer
+by giving up his work as photographer

 for the "Daily Mirror" - (the excitement